 Criteria used to evaluate applications:

-Conformity with CDBG, regulations.
+Conformity with CDBG regulations.
 Funds may only be used for activities that meet eligibility requirements and which carry out one of the three national objectives (CDBG).

 These funds can only used to “prevent, prepare for, and respond to Coronavirus.”